wisespira/wisespira/README.md

 ### Hello there 👋

 Most of whats here is my testing of verious technologies.
-This includeds, my porfolio (<a href="https://irawatt.co.uk/" target="_blank">irawatt.co.uk</a>) built in Angular 2 and my university project <a href="https://algo2k-9eddd.web.app" target="_blank">Algo2k</a>, a PWA (Progressive Web App) built for trading strategy backtesting/validation with a node.js backend.
+This includeds, my porfolio (<a href="https://irawatt.co.uk/" target="_blank">irawatt.co.uk</a>) built in Angular 2 and my university project <a href="https://algo2k-9eddd.web.app" target="_blank">Algo2k</a>, a PWA (Progressive Web App) built for stock trading strategy backtesting/validation with a node.js backend.
+Currently I'm working on building a ML project to model national electricity demand using the ESO and national weather datasets.

 <details>
 <summary>Click and check my GitHub stats dashboard  &#x1f4c8;</summary>